Stefi Baum

-Early life
+Early life and education

-Baum was born in Chicago, Illinois, on December 11, 1958.
-She is the daughter of mathematician Leonard Baum.
-She attended Princeton Public High School in Princeton, New Jersey, and graduated in 1976.
-Baum received her Bachelor of Arts in physics from Harvard University and graduated with distinction, and a PhD in astronomy from the University of Maryland.
-She is currently the dean of the Faculty of Science and professor of physics and astronomy at the University of Manitoba.
+Baum was born in Chicago, Illinois, and grew up in Princeton, New Jersey, where she graduated from Princeton High School in 1976.
+She is the daughter of the mathematician Leonard E. Baum.
+Baum earned a Bachelor of Arts in physics cum laude from Harvard University in 1980 and a PhD in astronomy from the University of Maryland in 1987.